moecube/electron-angular-toolkit/README.md

 To get a build for a specific platform user -w (Windows), -l (Linux), -m (Mac)

 ### Native modules
-Some modules have to run in the node js process, to prevent them from getting bundled into the webpack bundle you can add them to your config .json:
+Some modules have to run in the node js process, to prevent them from getting bundled into the webpack bundle you can add them to your package.json:
 ```
 {
  ...,